csaldivar-astate/persistence-is-key/README.md

 ## `npm` scripts

 Now we can create the `npm` script to initialize the database. `npm` scripts are just CLI commands that we add to `package.json`.
-So open your `package.json` you should already have a `"start`", `"test"` and `"test:watch"` script that I've added.
+So open your `package.json` you should already have a `"test"` and `"test:watch"` script that I've added.
 Now add a new script to the `"scripts"` object with the key `"init-db"` and the value `"node ./Database/init-db.js"`

 ```json
   "scripts": {